 So what can diligent pet parents do?

 Giving your dog access to clean, filtered water is key.
-We all want our dogs to live longer, healthier lives, right?
-Keep harmful contaminants lurking in the water away from your dog.
+We all want our dogs to live longer, healthier lives.
+I raise my sparkling water bowl to you and your dogs!

 Did we miss any water dangers?
 Let us know how you keep your dog healthy year round in the comments below.
 We love and encourage our readers to bark back!